-We have a youth program that is filled with love, acceptance, spirituality, fun, games, outreach opportunities and so much more.
+Unity Atlanta’s youth program is filled with love, acceptance, spirituality, fun, games, outreach opportunities and so much more.
 Our lessons promote life-long qualities that enhance a child’s spiritual and emotional development.

 The Nursery is open from 8:30 am-12:30 pm, for children ages birth to 3 years.

 Our teachings empower the youth to live to their Divine Potential.

 The mission of Unity Atlanta’s Youth and Family Education department is to provide children with a safe, nurturing, loving environment, while learning and applying spiritual principles.

 Sunday School fun facts:

 * After 11:15, we request that your child accompany you to the service as not to disturb a classroom that is already in progress

 * Family Sunday is the first Sunday of every month.
 All children (except those in the nursery) are asked to accompany their parents to the Sanctuary for the first part of the service

 * Sunday school teachers are volunteers from the congregation who generously donate their time to fostering spirituality in our next generation.

 * Each classroom generally has two teachers at all times